protocol/launchpad/content/en/curriculum/dev-tools/bacalhau/index.md

 The script is fetched from IPFS, and is executed by one or several Bacalhau nodes.
 After the computation is finished, the results (the numbers printed) are published to IPFS, with a new CID, `QmFH...`.

+## Why Is It Important?

+* Sometimes, **you need to perform tasks that are heavy in computational terms**, and you may not have the right hardware to execute them.
+The Bacalhau network **provides you with a wide range of machines and resources** that you can use to run your computations.

+* Bacalhau offers **built-in integration** with IPFS.
+You can use IPFS files and folders as an input in your computations, and the results are stored in IPFS.

+* In the future, running heavy computations might not be free.
+However, Bacalhau **nodes have the ability to bid for executing computations**, thus creating a market where supply and demand can offer really competitive prices.

 ## Architecture

 Every node in the Bacalhau network can act as a _requester node_ or a _compute node_.